jeertmans/languagetool-rust/README.md

 The reference for the CLI can be accessed via `ltrs --help`.

-By default, LTRS uses LanguageTool public API.
+By default, LTRS uses the LanguageTool public API.

 ### Example